 14. How Full is Your Bucket?- This is a great book that provides a great metaphor for students to see how their actions impact others.
 Using this language helps students understand others’ feelings that can be used for the entire year.

 18. My Mouth is A Volcano- This is such a fun book to teach students about learning how to calm their ‘volcano mouths’.
-I love this relate this one back to The Interrupting Chicken because it brings about fun discussions that students love.
+I just have to say that you’ll notice I have a few different Julia Cook books on this list.
+She has some of the BEST social emotional books for children!
+I love to relate this one back to The Interrupting Chicken because it brings about some more fun discussions that students love when it comes using their voice at the right times.

 20. The Pigeon Has to Go to School- Here is one of my favorite new read alouds!
-I cannot wait to read this with my students this year.
 Pigeon is a beloved character that goes through all the feelings of going to school.
 It’s a great book that shows students it’s ok to be nervous but to realize all the fun and amazing things they’ll get to learn and do at school!

 22. What if Everybody Did That?- This is a great story that captures the bigger picture of how our actions affect others at and beyond school.
 It challenges them to see how we collectively we can make a positive impact on our world.